DikshaGohite/static-website-hosting/README.md

 1. Navigate to S3 and choose create bucket, under bucket name create the bucket name same as the website you are hosting in my case (exploringcloud.link)
 ![Main Bucket](main-bucket.PNG)
-2. Allow this bucket to be publicaly available on the internet, and edit the bucket policy to allow reads on your bucket
+2. Allow this bucket to be publically available on the internet for time being, and edit the bucket policy to allow reads on your bucket
 3. Now scroll to the bottom and create your bucket, once done upload all your files for the static bucket here:
 ![Upload your objects here:](object-upload-snapshot.PNG)
 4. You see properties on the above page, click on that scroll to the bottom of the screen under website hosting select edit, then enable website hosting and at last select index and error document as index.html and error.html respectively before saving changes